 And just when you're about to cry a neighbour comes over and starts lugging wood into the backyard.
 He doesn't ask if you need help.
 He just starts stacking.
 And then so does his son.
 And later on the elderly woman from down the street who recently fought cancer and the heartbreaking death of her husband grabs a rake and starts to help clean up.

 And by 9 o'clock or so, almost 12 hours after you started, those 2 cords of wood are finally moved.
-And so are you.